Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Results and Discussion

 \subsection{LR-QAOA runtime scaling}

-For the case of portfolio optimization, the results for the individual 10 random instances per $N$ are displayed by the blue circles in Fig.~\ref{fig:Portfolio_minD_totalD}.
-To extract the scaling behaviour, we perform an exponential fit, $D \propto 2^{\alpha N}$ (red dashed line).
-With this, we find a scaling exponent for the runtime of $\alpha \approx 0.22$, which is smaller than the classical scaling exponent of $\alpha \approx 0.328$ (see Fig.~\ref{Portfolio_classical} bottom right).
+For the case of Portfolio Optimization, the results for the individual 10 random instances per $N$ are displayed by the blue circles in Fig.~\ref{fig:depth_scaling_all}(a).
+To extract the scaling behavior, we perform an exponential fit, $D \propto 2^{\alpha N}$ (red dashed line).
+With this, we find a scaling exponent for the runtime of $\alpha \approx 0.219$, which is smaller than the classical scaling exponent of $\alpha \approx 0.323$ (see Fig.~\ref{Portfolio_classical} bottom right).
 This indicates a potential quantum advantage regarding the runtime scaling.

 In order to test our extrapolation procedure, we further optimized the circuit parameters ($\Delta_\gamma$, $\Delta_\beta$ and $p$) -- starting from the extrapolated parameters as initial points -- by directly minimizing the actual total depth $D$ (instead of its estimate based on extrapolation).
 Since this involves many executions of large quantum circuits (up to $N=28$) for each instance, we restricted ourselves to every fourth problem size $N=12,16,\dots$.
-All in all, we see that the depths $D$ achieved with the extrapolated parameters (blue circles) are remarkably close to the actual minima (yellow diamonds).
+All in all, we see that the depths $D$ achieved with the extrapolated parameters (blue circles) are remarkably close to the actual minima (yellow diamonds) in Fig.~\ref{fig:depth_scaling_all}(a).
 This underlines the effectiveness of the extrapolation scheme.

-Fig.~\ref{fig:Featuresel_minD_totalD} shows the results for the feature selection problem, which we evaluate on the same footing as portfolio optimization.
-Here, we find a scaling for the quantum runtime of $\approx 2^{0.46 N}$.
-In comparison, the classical runtime exhibits a scaling of $\approx 2^{0.2 N}$ (see Fig.~\ref{Feature_classical}, bottom right) indicating that this combinatorial optimization problem is faster to solve classically.
-Furthermore, we observe some outliers with extremely large values of $D$ (e.g., one instance with $D\approx 10^{7}$ at $N=25$).
-This suggests that, for the feature selection problem, the extrapolation scheme is less stable than in the case of portfolio optimization and fails in providing good circuit parameters for some instances.
+Fig.~\ref{fig:depth_scaling_all}(b) shows the results for the Feature Selection problem, which we evaluate on the same footing as Portfolio Optimization.
+Here, we find a scaling for the quantum runtime of $\approx 2^{0.378 N}$.
+In comparison, the classical runtime exhibits a scaling of $\approx 2^{0.197 N}$ (see Fig.~\ref{Feature_classical}, bottom right) indicating that this combinatorial optimization problem is faster to solve classically.